What Does an Insurance Claims Adjuster Do?

 Employment opportunities for insurance claims adjusters, investigators, appraisers, and examiners are projected to decline by 1% for the decade ending in 2026, according to the U.S. Bureau of Labor Statistics.
 This is significantly worse than the 7% growth projected for all occupations.
 Jobs specific to auto insurance claims are projected to increase by 5%, better than the rest of the profession, but still trailing the projections for all occupations.

 The decline is expected due to the automation of some elements of the claims process, such as property damage being assessed with computer software.
 Such software programs also are available for auto claims, but the increase in vehicular travel is projected to increase the number of accidents.

 Adjusters split time between office work and field work, and sometimes it is necessary to travel out of town, especially for adjusters to assess damage from natural disasters.

-Schedules can vary because they are based on clients' needs and may require working evenings and weekends.
-You also may need to work long hours without warning to handle claims pursuant to a natural disaster or severe weather event.
+Schedules can vary based on clients' needs and may require working evenings and weekends.
+They may need to work long hours without warning to handle claims pursuant to a natural disaster or severe weather event.
 Weeks topping 50 to 60 hours of work are not unusual.

 How to Get the Job

 Search openings on sites like ihireinsuance.com or check out openings on insurance company websites.

 Many insurance companies have programs for budding claims adjusters to get experience.